"America deserved 9/11, dude. Fuck it, I'm saying it."

 When NPR asked if that accurately describes him, Hasan's response was simple: "Yeah, I think that nails it, I guess.
 Just gateway drug to empathy."

-This might be the most important thing to understand about Hasan's cultural position.
+This is the most important thing to understand about Hasan's cultural position.
 He's become the central figure in the "can the left appeal to young men?" debate.

 The Bro Left Dilemma